uc-cdis/gen3.org/content/_index.md

     detail: Gen3 can be deployed with various levels of security and compliance and was designed to make security easy by including tools for supporting a FISMA moderate environment.
 Gen3 supports optional tiered access, enabling users to see only summary information for data they don't have access to.
   f6:
     title: Control Data Access—Or Not
     detail: You can leave your data open to the Internet or control access at deeper levels within your own data use ontology, from the core data to the data objects.
-Utilizing an ABAC policy engine, Gen3 lets you easily create data and service access policies and assign them to user groups.
+Utilizing a flexible policy engine, Gen3 lets you easily create data and service access policies and assign them to user groups.
 g3Contributor:
   title: Contributor
   fig: figs/ctds-logo.png